nathanfx330/reader/README.md

 # Python File Reader

-A Flask-based application to display and view contents of multiple file types within a directory.
-It scans a given directory for viewable files (e.g., Python, HTML, CSS, etc.) and renders them on a simple web interface.
+A Flask-based web application designed to quickly **copy and paste** the contents of files from a Python project.
+This tool allows you to easily explore your project’s directory, view supported files, and copy their contents with a single click.

-## Features
+## Key Features

-- Browse and view Python files, HTML, CSS, JavaScript, YAML, Markdown, and more.
+- **Copy file contents**: View and copy individual files' contents (Python, HTML, CSS, JavaScript, and more).
-- Supports viewing of file contents within the browser.
+- **Copy all files**: Copy the content of all supported files in the project, excluding certain directories if desired.
-- Skips system directories such as `.venv`, `__pycache__`, `.git`, and `node_modules`.
+- **Easy directory navigation**: Browse your project’s directory structure in a simple, clean interface.
-- Handles files with different encodings (UTF-8, Latin-1).
+- **Exclude directories**: Exclude specific directories from being copied using a checkbox filter.
-- Simple, user-friendly interface built with Flask.
+- **No need to open files manually**: Quickly view and copy the contents of any file, no need to open them in an editor.

-## File Types Supported
+## Supported File Types

-The application recognizes and displays the following file types:
+The application can view and copy the following file types:

 - `.py` (Python)
 - `.html` (HTML)
 - `.css` (CSS)